High School Due Dates

 The PowerPoint and video are two different mediums to express the impact of your community service project in different ways.
 Be sure that the PowerPoint and video work hand-in-hand to enhance each other.

 The judging of the community service project will be divided into two rounds.
 The first round will be based on the video presentation and Microsoft Power Point each school must upload by March 31st.
 Judges will select the top 5 projects from all submissions.
-The top 5 community service projects will be notified that they are in the second round and will present their project at IT-Olympics to a panel of judges during the competition.
+The top 5 community service projects will be notified that they are in the second round and will present their project at IT-Olympics during the competition.

 The community service project can be targeted at any age group and should be focused on some aspect of technology.
 A school that is participating in multiple venues can perform one community service project that will count for each venue.